42core-team/monorepo/wiki/README.md

 ### Play and test against other Teams 🎮

-Once the default test bot is to boring and you always win, feel free to share your compiled bot with other teams and play against them.
+Once the default test bot is too boring and you always win, feel free to share your compiled bot with other teams and play against them.
 You can do this via the queue feature on the website or locally.
 Of course, you can't force them but it might benefit both of you to see your bots in _real_ action.

 ## 📝 Example Code